ssaeed85/dsc-ph5-MarsTerrainAnomalyDetection/README.md

 As you can see, both techniques reduce the dimensions of the image by the same amount, however with slightly different results with the differences being more evident than in others.
 However, my main takeway should be that MaxPooling tends to increase contrast which would allow the model to learn defining features better.
 Average Pooling retains the look of the original image better albeit at a lower resolution.

+## Methodology:
+---
+I took a three-pronged approach to try and achieve a good model:
+- training models from scratch.
+This is the most verbose part of the project with variations in architecture to increase or decrease complexity/regularizations.
+- training models on pre-established Convolutional Neural Net model architectures with a random weight initialization.
+Essentially training a [LeNet-5]() and a [AlexNet](https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf) from scratch.
+- training on a pre-trained model with existing weights.
+The model chosen for this was the [VGG16](https://arxiv.org/abs/1409.1556) model.

 Image to slide on: